polybot-nexus/co-polymer-set-transformer/README.md

 - `save_dir` The directory to save the trained model
 - `n_epochs` The number of epochs to use for training
 - `lr` Learning rate
-- `abs_prediction` Whether we want to include an absorption spectra prediction
 - `use_abs_decoder` Set is to `True` to request absorption spectra prediction

 Example

     python copolymer_set_transformer/train.py --model morgan --training_data datasets/literature_only_dataset_with_abs.csv --save_dir checkpoints -n_epochs 10 -lr 0.001 --use_abs_decoder

 # Notebooks